MicrosoftDocs/microsoft-365-community/Community/document-sets-are-magic.md

 In your library settings, under advanced settings allow custom Content Types and then add the Document Set Content Type.
-It&#39;ll then show up on the [+New] menu in that library.
+It'll then show up on the [+New] menu in that library.

-## Do they work in SharePoint Online?
+## Do Document Sets work in SharePoint Online?

 They are great in SharePoint Online, with one caveat.
-Document Sets in SharePoint Online will occasionally drop into a *Classic* lookand feel before returning to Modern.
+Document Sets in SharePoint Online will occasionally drop into a *Classic* look and feel before returning to Modern.
 This occurs when you create a new Set.
 Everything else follows the new Modern UI standard.
-In daily use, your users won't flinch at this.
+In this author's daily observed use, your users won't flinch at this.

-## Can I use them in Teams?
+## Can I use Document Sets in Teams?

 Yes, with a similar caveat.
-Document Sets are available in the New menu in the _Files_ tab of your Team.
+Document Sets are available in the [+New] menu in the _Files_ tab of your Team.
 Working with the individual files within the Document Set works well in Teams.
 As of this article creation date (November 2020), creation of a new Document Set from Teams sends the user to their web browser and keeps them there.

+> **Teams Tip**
-Tip: It may be better to use the _Website_ tab in Teams for Document Set use.
+It may be better to use the _Website_ tab in Teams for Document Set use.
 That will keep the work contained in a single Teams tab.